hamlibdk/HAMLIB-SDK/README.md

 The preferred [MSYS2][] development environment for building Hamlib is now executed by typing **mingw64** at the [PowerShell][] prompt.

-### Release Notes: Tools 3.2.3.1 and Tools 3.2.3.2
+### Release Notes: Tools 3.2.3.2

-The current [JTSDK64-Tools-3.2.3.1][] package can be found at https://sourceforge.net/projects/hamlib-sdk/files/Windows/JTSDK-3.2-Stream/JTSDK64-Tools-3.2.3.1.exe
+The current [JTSDK64-Tools-3.2.3.2][] package can be found at https://sourceforge.net/projects/hamlib-sdk/files/Windows/JTSDK-3.2-Stream/JTSDK64-Tools-3.2.3.2.exe

-Patches that update to Tools 3.2.3.2 have not been compiled into an update package.
-These can be found at https://sourceforge.net/projects/hamlib-sdk/files/Windows/JTSDK-3.2-Stream/Tests/ .

-Version 3.2.3.2 now implements a long promised facility to simply change the version of Qt deployed from the **Versions.ini** file.
+[JTSDK64-Tools-3.2.3.2][] now implements a long promised facility to simply change the version of Qt deployed from the **Versions.ini** file.

 ************************************************************************************